securityjoes/MasterParser/README.md

 #### Stop wasting time, let MasterParser do the work!
 ![MasterParserBanner](https://github.com/YosfanEilay/MasterParser/assets/132997318/c6cbcc3f-e966-4329-aec0-c6fe8bc80bb2)

-## What is AuthLogParser ?
+## What is MasterParser ?
-AuthLogParser is a powerful Digital Forensics and Incident Response tool designed specifically for analyzing Linux authentication logs, commonly known as auth.log.
-This tool serves as an invaluable asset for Incident Responders, streamlining the process of investigating security incidents on Linux systems.
-AuthLogParser meticulously scans the auth.log log file, extracting key information such as SSH logins, user creations, event names, IP addresses, and more.
-The generated summary provides a clear and concise overview of the activities recorded in the authentication logs, presenting the data in an easily readable format.
-By enhancing efficiency and accessibility, AuthLogParser significantly contributes to the effectiveness of incident response efforts, enabling practitioners to quickly and comprehensively assess security events on Linux platforms.
+MasterParser stands as a robust Digital Forensics and Incident Response tool meticulously crafted for the analysis of Linux logs within the var/log directory.
+Specifically designed to expedite the investigative process for security incidents on Linux systems, MasterParser adeptly scans supported logs, such as auth.log for example, extract critical details including SSH logins, user creations, event names, IP addresses and much more.
+The tool's generated summary presents this information in a clear and concise format, enhancing efficiency and accessibility for Incident Responders.
+Beyond its immediate utility for DFIR teams, MasterParser proves invaluable to the broader InfoSec and IT community, contributing significantly to the swift and comprehensive assessment of security events on Linux platforms.
-While it proves indispensable for Incident Responders, its utility extends beyond DFIR teams, making it a valuable asset for the entire
-InfoSec and IT community.

 ## What The Tool Can Do ?
 Below is a comprehensive list of features that AuthLogParser can analyze: